Early Influences & Gratitude Part 2

 Good content tho, bro

 1. Thanks for reading!
 I’m impressed you spotted those small towns!
 Yes, you could certainly say that I had privilege growing up, and I am grateful for many things and memories.
 HOWEVER..I have also experienced many years of pain.
 Here’s what comes to mind; I was about to be evicted from my apartment, just got another DWI, lost my job because of co-worker relations, and was suicidal.
-A sweet, elderly retired neighbor found me passed out in my old military uniform with a knife in my hand.
+A sweet, elderly retired neighbor found me passed out in my military uniform with a knife in my hand.
 He took me to the local VA hospital and I was admitted for major depression.
 I had nowhere to go and was far beyond anyone’s help.
 A few months later someone gave me a gym membership to the local community center where I ended up staying for a few months.
 It was there that I discovered how well I respond to health and fitness, particularly intense weight training and cardiovascular exercise.
 If not for that and those people, I doubt that I would still be here today.

 Love,